subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-Look-Like.md

 (1) **Genre and subgenre classification might not be accurate.** Firstly, it's very common that one album is a fusion mixed various genres.
 For instance, it's hard to classify whether Acid Jazz belongs to Jazz or Techno.
 Secondly, the classification mechanics of Discog is unknown.
 Discog is a user-built database, so the genre labels are probably created by different users.
 The consistence of genre and subgenre naming could be an issue here.

-(2) Only little information about each albumn was collected.
+(2) Only little information about each album was collected.

-(3) The visulizations are mostly at general introductive level.
+(3) The visualizations are mostly at general introductive level.

 #### Further Polishment